 In addition to enrolling in undergraduate and graduate programs in nutrition, learners can also earn many different certificates to supplement their degrees.

 Bachelor's Degree in Nutrition

-Graduates with a bachelor's-level degree enjoy multiple career options.
-Whether graduates hope to work in hospitals, in long-term care facilities, for community support organizations, or in private practice, they can choose from a variety of fulfilling positions.
+Professionals with a bachelor's degree in nutrition enjoy multiple career options.
+They can find work in hospitals, long-term care facilities, community support organizations, and private practices.
 Students living in states requiring licensure or registration can meet these requirements with a bachelor's degree.
 A bachelor's degree also prepares students to enroll in master's or doctoral programs.

-Dieticians and nutritionists work with a wide array of clients to assess their nutritional needs, develop plans for nutritious eating, counsel them about good eating habits, and help them build healthier lives in the process.
+Dietitians and nutritionists work with clients to assess their nutritional needs and develop plans for nutritious eating.
 They also document the progress of clients in their care and make referrals to other care providers.